-It’s impossible to predict whether shoulder dystocia will happen, but there are some things that make it more likely, including when you:
+It’s impossible to predict whether shoulder dystocia will happen.
+But there are some things that make it more likely.
+These include if you:

-- experienced shoulder dystocia during a previous labour
+- have experienced shoulder dystocia during a previous labour

-- are having a large baby (called ‘fetal macrosomia’)
+- are having a large baby (this is called fetal macrosomia)

 - are very overweight